AkiraXD0712/Tensorflow-Android/README.md

     ```

 4. Change `labels.txt` to include the labels(s) you want to train on
-(number of labels should be the same as the number of classes you set in `tiny-yolo-voc-new.cfg` file).
+(number of labels should be the same as the number of classes you set in `tiny-yolo-new.cfg` file).
-5. Reference the `tiny-yolo-voc-new.cfg` model when you train.
+5. Reference the `tiny-yolo-new.cfg` model when you train.

-    `$ flow --model cfg/tiny-yolo-voc-new.cfg --load bin/tiny-yolo-voc.weights --train --annotation VOC/Annotation --dataset VOC/JPEGImages`
+    `$ flow --model cfg/tiny-yolo-new.cfg --load bin/tiny-yolo-voc.weights --train --annotation VOC/Annotation --dataset VOC/JPEGImages`

   You can use --lr for changing learning rate or use --epoch for changing number of epochs.

 #### Prediction

-Put some images which you are going to test for in `sample_img/`
+Put some images which you are going to test for in `sample_img/`.

 ```bash
 # Forward all images in sample_img/ using the lastest checkpoing